TeamIRI/darkshield-api-demos/cassandra/README.md

 be installed globally).

 To execute, run *python main.py*.
-Masked and original versions of the blob (which is a PDF documentin this case) will be written to the *masked* folder, along with the JSON results returned as a part of the response from the DarkShield Files API.
+Masked and original versions of the blob (which is a PDF document in this case) will be written to the *masked* folder, along with the JSON results returned as a part of the response from the DarkShield Files API.